Jaredslocker21/organic_cat/README.md

 **EPIC 4 - "" Page**

 The Member epic is for all stories that relate to the creating, deleting, editing and viewing of the Members of Your Community.
 This allows for regular users to view Members and for Regitered users to manage "Member" pages with a simple UI interface.
-It will have a comment section
+It will have a review section

 **EPIC 5 - "Home Page"**